 Full membership of ENOC is open to independent children’s rights institutions within Council of Europe member states which meet all of the following criteria:

 - The institution is established through legislation approved by parliament, which provides for its independence.

 - The institution has the function of protecting and promoting children’s rights.
 This function is established through legislation.

-- There are no provisions in the legislation which limit the institution’s ability to set its own agenda in relation to this function, or which prevent it carrying out significant core functions suggested in the Paris Principles and ENOC’s Standards.
+- There are no provisions in the legislation which limit the institution’s ability to set its own agenda in relation to this function, or which prevent it carrying out significant core functions suggested in the Paris Principles and ENOC’s Standards (see Annex A).